bengypan/kiwano/README.md

 You will also need to provide the "OAuth 2.0 Redirect URLs".
 If you run your web server locally and it is running on port 8080, you can put "http://localhost:8080" (Assuming you are hosting this app under the web root)

 ### Configuration
-After cloning the repo, go to the repo directory, update the API_KEY with your own LinkedIn API key, and set the REDIRECT_URI to the value you used to fill in the "OAuth 2.0 Redirect URLs" field above.
-This should also be your webroot directory
+After cloning the repo, go to the repo directory, open file site/config/sysconf.php, and update the API_KEY with your own LinkedIn API key, and set the REDIRECT_URI to the value you used to fill in the "OAuth 2.0 Redirect URLs" field above.
+This should also be your webroot directory.

 ## Run